 As a Church Aided school, we have strong links spanning many years with the Parish Church of St Peter's.
-Seven governors are chosen by the Parochial Church Council/diocese and help support the Christian ethos within the school.
-The principal aim is to guide and nurture children along their spiritual journey.

-The school works closely with our parish priest, Fr Keith Littlejohn.
-Father Keith leads worship in school every week and school services in church.
+The school works closely with our parish priest, Fr Keith Littlejohn, and his curate, Father Martin Mills.
+Father Keith, or Father Martin, lead worship in school every week and school services in church.
 The Diocese continues to work closely with the school particularly in the delivery of our Religious Education and Collective Worship Policy.